alessiofrittoli/crypto-otp/README.md

 import type { OTP } from '@alessiofrittoli/crypto-otp/types'

 const options: OTP.HOTP.GetDeltaOptions = {
   secret  : { key: '2E58D8285025A05094667561B3D1AA4EC9CFAB3B' },
   token   : token,        // The token provided by the user. counter : counter + 1,  // The stored counter value in the database + 1.
 }

 /**
  * Returns `0` where the delta is the counter difference between the given token and the current counter + 1.
   * If `null` the given token is not valid and should not be accepted.
   *
   */
 const delta = Hotp.GetDelta( options )
 ```

 </details>

+---

 <details>

-<summary><code>Synchronize server counter</code></summary>
+<summary>Synchronize server counter</summary>

 If the HOTP token is generated multiple times without server validation or if the token is being used on different applications (not recommended but is up to the user what to do with his tokens), the client counter could be different (higher) than the counter stored in the server database.
 This will lead in synchronization mismatch and unwanted token rejects.